10.5 Youth workers

 Education, training and skills recognition

 The leave for youth workers (congé jeunesse) is a programme that supports the development of voluntary activities in young people.
-The leave for youth workers was introduced in 2007 and entitles young people to time off from work so that they can participate in voluntary activities within the country and abroad: internships, study days or seminars, holiday camps or clubs, etc. The modalities are regulated by the grand-ducal regulation of 11 November 2008 defining the application modalities of the youth workers' leave (règlement grand-ducal du 11 novembre 2008 déterminant les modalités d'application du congé-jeunesse).
+The leave for youth workers was introduced by the 2007 law on the creation of an individual training leave and entitles young people to time off from work so that they can participate in voluntary activities within the country and abroad: internships, study days or seminars, holiday camps or clubs, etc. The modalities are regulated by the grand-ducal regulation of 11 November 2008 defining the application modalities of the youth workers' leave (règlement grand-ducal du 11 novembre 2008 déterminant les modalités d'application du congé-jeunesse).

 Mobility of youth workers

 Youth workers have the possibility to take part in exchange programmes in the framework of the European Solidarity Corps initiative, the Erasmus+ programme (see: 2.5 Cross-border mobility programmes) and the Voluntary Cooperation Service (SVC; Service Volontaire de Coopération) (see: 2.4 Youth volunteering at national level).